AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: Experimental Results and Analysis

+The dataset we used includes anatomical labels corresponding to each ultrasound image.
+Among the 6,532 test cases, there are several cases labeled as RV, LV, LAA, LPV, RPV, ESO, and undefined views, with the undefined view only crossing the LA and not any other structure.
+We randomly selected 12 cases—two for each view—and 4 cases for the undefined view.

+For each selected case, the proposed method provided the relative position and orientation required to achieve the target view.
+Based on these predicted states, we adjusted the fan's current position and orientation to validate whether the predicted fan accurately crossed the target mesh.

-The qualitative results are shown Figure\,\ref{fig:qualitative}.
-From a current view, we determined the relative position and orientation focusing on a specific view among six different target views.
-The light gray color indicates the current view position and orientation, while black and dark gray represent the 50 and 98 or 2 percentiles of the predicted fan, respectively.
+The qualitative results are shown in Figure\,\ref{fig:qualitative}.
+The light gray color indicates the current view fan, including position and orientation information, while black and dark gray represent the $50^{th}$ and $98^{th}$ or $2^{nd}$ percentiles of the predicted fan, respectively.

-As shown in the Figure\,\ref{fig:qualitative} (a), the results include 12 randomly selected cases where the input image corresponds to specific views such as RV, LV, LPV, RPV, LAA, or ESO.
 In all cases, the predicted fan is clearly contained within the target volume.
-Particularly, for cases requiring significant movement, such as from LV to RPV, the predictions accurately reflect the desired state.
-Conversely, for cases requiring minimal movement, such as from LPV to LPV, the predictions also effectively facilitate view navigation.
-In the Figure\,\ref{fig:qualitative} (b), it shows 4 randomly selected cases where the input image visualizes undefined views that only intersect the LA volume.
-In these cases, the proposed method provides accurate target state information for both small and large movements.
+Notably, for cases requiring significant movements, such as transitioning from the LV to the RPV, the predictions accurately align with the desired target state.
+Similarly, for cases involving minimal movement, such as navigating from the LPV to the LPV, the predictions effectively support precise view navigation.
+In Figure\,\ref{fig:qualitative} (b), which demonstrates the results of transitions from undefined views to clinically-defined views, the proposed method successfully provides accurate target state information for both small and large movements.